ashu1610/Twitter-Hastag-Review/README.md

 # Twitter-Hastag-Review

-In this project, I review the 1000 twitter related to the hastag enter by user.
-The results shows the percentage of positive, negative and neutral twittes.
+In this project, I review the 1000 twitter related to the hashtag enter by user.
+The results shows the percentage of positive, negative and neutral twitters.